Ring8688/Ring8688.github.io/content/authors/admin/_index.md

     awarder: DataCamp
     icon: datacamp
     summary: |
-      Learned the principles of OOP in R, including S3 and R6 systems for industry-specific analyses and managing complexity in code.
+      Learned the basics of object-oriented programming (OOP) in R, using S3 and R6 systems to manage complexity in coding.

 ---

-I am a Master of Information Technology student at the University of Auckland, leveraging a diverse background in civil engineering, design, and IT to drive digital innovation.